Turn off your browser and try red, green & refactor pattern (part 3)

 and Contact

 pages.
-Don't forget, tests always come first:
+Don't forget, tests always

 As you guessed, both failed: